-The School pays full regard to DfE guidance 'Keeping Children Safe in Education 2021'
+7.1 The school will ensure that the school pays full regard to DfE guidance 'Keeping Children Safe in Education 2023'

 We ensure that all appropriate measures are applied in relation to everyone who works in The School who is likely to be perceived by the children as a safe and trustworthy adult.
 Safer recruitment practice includes scrutinising applicants, verifying identity, academic and vocational qualifications, obtaining references, checking previous employment history and ensuring that a candidate has the health and physical capacity for the job.
-It also includes undertaking interviews and checking the candidates DBS status, the Children's List, Criminal Records Bureau checks and right to work in England checks.
+It also includes undertaking interviews and checking the candidates DBS status, the Barred List and right to work in England checks.

-In line with statutory changes, underpinned by regulations, The School/college will maintain a Single Central Record (SCR).
+In line with statutory changes, underpinned by regulations, The School will maintain a Single Central Record (SCR).
 The information that must be recorded in respect of all staff members mentioned above is whether the following checks have been carried out or certificates obtained, and the date on which each check was completed/certificate obtained apply:

-- an identity check; - a barred list check; - an enhanced Disclosure and Barring Service (DBS) check - a prohibition from teaching check; - a section 128 check (for management positions as set out in KSCIE 2021 for independent schools) - further checks on people who have lived or worked outside the UK. - a check of professional qualifications; and - a check to establish the person's right to work in the United Kingdom.
+- an identity check;

+- a barred list check;

+- an enhanced Disclosure and Barring Service (DBS) check

+- a prohibition from teaching check;

+- a section 128 check (for management positions as set out in KSCIE 2023 for independent schools) - further checks on people who have lived or worked outside the UK. - a check of professional qualifications; and - a check to establish the person's right to work in the United Kingdom.